My Experience Using Chiropractic Treatment for Chronic Back Pain

 It surprised me is that she used some of the same treatment methods that the physical therapist used without requiring exercise afterward.
 I had assumed she would use some strange alternative treatment but what she did was basically the kind of treatment you would get from a physical therapist.

 After my first chiropractic visit, one area of my back that had very severe pain was completely pain-free.
 I couldn't believe that the pain there was completely gone.
-I went for treatment twice a week for a few weeks, which has been reduced to one visit every two weeks.
-I have also had a few therapeutic massages.
-My level of pain has decreased significantly.
-I have had a couple of flare-ups and have to be careful to not put too much strain on the recovering muscles.
-Most likely I will never be completely cured but having a much lower level of pain will be a big improvement.
-So, at least for me, chiropractic treatment has been effective at reducing my pain level.
+I went for treatment twice a week for a few weeks, which was then reduced to one visit every two weeks.
+I also had regular therapeutic massages.
+My level of pain decreased significantly.
+So, at least for me, chiropractic treatment was effective at reducing my pain level.